inferno-framework/inferno-framework.github.io/docs/advanced-test-features/scripting-execution.md

 to the results of the completed session execution.
 Configuration of the comparison is detailed in the [`comparison_config`](#result-comparison-config) section of the script configuration file.

+There is no requirement that the tests must pass for the results check to succeed.
+The exepected results file can indicate that some or all entries have a failing result (e.g., `fail` or `skip`) with particular details in their `result_message` and `messages` fields.
+This allows scripts that verify that particular tests fail under certain conditions and indicate this with expected messages.
+However, if any tests end with a `error` result, indicating a problem in the test execution logic, the script execution will fail and result comparison will be skipped.

 Comparison is performed using the [`inferno session compare` CLI](/docs/getting-started/inferno-cli#manage-sessions) using the `-f` flag to specify the expected file.
 Comparison involves the following steps: